Becoming an HHCM Volunteer

 - The TNT Teacher is responsible to teach the large group lesson to our TNT children.

 - AWANA Game Leader

-*All AWANA leaders serve every Wednesday night from 6:40 until 8:15.
+*All AWANA volunteers serve every Wednesday night from 6:40 until 8:15.

-- All applicants must be members in good standing of HHBC for at least six months.
+- Must be members in good standing of HHBC and have been regularly attending for 6 months.

 - Anyone interested in serving in HHCM must fill out an application and read the Child Protection Policy.